api-integration-samples/appintegration-tf-sample/README.md

 cp vars.tfvars vars.local.tfvars
 # edit and set your project, region and a optional connectors.
 nano vars.local.tfvars

-# take a look at main.tf and the resources configured there.
-nano main.tf

 # initialize and apply the configuration.
 terraform init